sturnberg/OCS-Docs/Content_Portal/Documentation/Communities/manage-a-community.md

 ## Delete a community

 From the Community Details page, you can delete a community.
+The ability to delete a community lets you limit access to a community to only those users who need it and when they need it.
 After you delete a community, no users can access it again.

-The ability to delete a community lets you limit access to a community to only those users who need it and when they need it.

-**Note:** Only a community owner can perform this procedure.
+**Note:** Only a community owner or a tenant administrator can perform this procedure. ??API says community administrator or account administrator.
+Is this the tenant administrator for the tenant that created the community???
 1. On the navigation bar, click **Communities**.
 2. On the Communities page, find the community you want to delete and click **Details**.
 3. On the Community Details page, click **More Options** <image> at top right and select **Delete Community** from the pop-up menu.